Alpha-W0lf/content_platform/docs/001_rapid_dev_guide.md

 4.  **Local Testing:**
     *   Run your FastAPI server locally: `uvicorn src.backend.main:app --reload`
     *   Run your Next.js frontend locally: `npm run dev` (from within `src/frontend`)
-    *   Interact with your application through the browser and API client.
+    *   Interact with your application through the browser and an API client (like Postman or `httpie`).
     *   Run your tests frequently: `pytest` (from within `src/backend`)

 5.  **Docker Integration (Periodic):**
-    *   Once a feature is working locally, test it within Docker to ensure everything works correctly in the containerized environment.
+    *   **IMPORTANT:** Once a feature is *fully working and tested locally*, test it within Docker to ensure everything works correctly in the containerized environment.
+This is your *integration* testing step.
     *   Use `docker-compose build` and `docker-compose up`.
     *   Use `docker-compose logs` to view logs.

-6. **Add PATCH endpoint**:
-    * Implement the PATCH endpoint
-    * Add error handling to the endpoint
-    * Write tests for the endpoint

-7. **Add Task Testing and Logging**:
-    * Write tests for celery tasks.
-    * Add request logging middleware.

-8. **Add Task Error Handling and Frontend Integration**:
-    * Add task error handling, and status updates to Celery task.
-    * Add logging to the Celery task.
-    * Test task failure handling.
-    * Connect the Next.js frontend to the backend.

-9.  **Iterate:** Continue this process, adding features and refactoring as you go.
+6.  **Iterate:** Continue this process, adding features and refactoring as you go.

 ## Detailed Steps (Initial Setup)